 Advanced Analytics

-Build, test, and validate custom OLS models on the monthly modeling dataset.
-Select a target (Y) and predictors (X), then review inference, diagnostics, and interpretation generated by the backend regression engine.
+Build, test, and validate regression, trend, and autoregressive models on the monthly modeling dataset.
+Select a target (Y), optional predictors (X), then review fit, forecast quality, diagnostics, and interpretation generated by the backend regression engine.

 Notes: Results describe statistical associations, not causality.
 For time-series data, autocorrelation and heteroskedasticity are common—use robust/HAC inference when diagnostics suggest it.